Best software development workflow advice by a DNAMIC expert

 This refers to making changes in any part of a program’s functionality, excluding changes in features that lack a logical relationship to the changed functionality.
 Essentially it reminds developers to avoid duplicating code to simplify maintenance ahead.

-SOLID’s six principles of object-oriented development that, when applied together, make development easier to maintain and extend over time.
+SOLID’s five principles of object-oriented development that, when applied together, make development easier to maintain and extend over time.

 Fixing one bug can create additional bugs!